 Then comes the hard part – you need to get serious about sending out invoices as soon as the job is done.
 Again, this is why being on the cloud is so awesome.
 You can eliminate a lot of the double entry involved with writing or typing out invoices in the platform.
 Many of our clients who do service-based work will use the Xero app to create and send an invoice as they’re leaving a job site.

 Finally, if an invoice is late and you’ve already sent an email reminder, don’t be afraid to pick up the phone.
 It can seem scary to confront a company about an unpaid invoice, but most of the time there’s no ill intent.
 Things get misplaced and forgotten.
 People get so many emails, they often forget to check or action them.
 A phone call will remind them you’re still waiting, and should speed up the payment process.

 What’s your current credit control process?
 Are you making some of these common mistakes?

-Here at Change, we’re all about positive changes to improve your business.
+Here at Bookbird, we’re all about positive changes to improve your business.
 We can provide you with that year-round visibility that’s so key to being successful in business, all while taking a stressful job off your hands.
-Go on, book a meeting to talk to the team at Change about your business needs.
+Go on, reach out to the team at Bookbird about your business needs.